-Provide direction on potential project investments in Tier 1 corridors to continue developing for possible inclusion in a potential regional transportation measure.
+Provide direction on potential revenue mechanisms to continue exploring for a potential regional transportation investment measure.

 IDENTIFIED POLICY OUTCOMES

 The Metro Council has directed that a potential measure advance the Regional Transportation Plan, Strategic Plan to Advance Racial Equity, and Climate Smart Strategy; engage diverse partners and community members; and leverage regional and local investments in affordable housing and parks and nature.